polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/Hyperlambda/03 - Ajax Widgets.md

 You can also create JavaScript events with similar syntax.
 Although if you want to create a piece of client-side JavaScript that is executed when your DOM event is raised - You will need to put your JavaScript into the _value_ of your event handler's node, instead of adding it as a child lambda object.
 The following is an example of the latter.
+Notice, you can of course also attach DOM events manually, using JavaScript, to avoid mixing JavaScript and HTML.

 ```hyperlambda-snippet
 /*